 - Like the idea of having a wifi-enabled vacuum – The ability for this vacuum to connect to wifi allows users to control the Boptvac D3 with the Neato robotics app on a smart phone, tablet, or another wifi enabled device.

-- Don’t consider budget to be an issue – Priced at $400, the Botvac D3 is not an inexpensive unit.
+- Don’t consider budget to be an issue – For what you get,tThe Botvac D3 is not an inexpensive unit.
 You will want to be sure you’re comfortable spending the extra money for this vacuum before sealing the deal.

 For more information on the Neato Botvac D3, visit Amazon.com.